Legal governance, risk management, and compliance: Legal GRC Center for Innovation

 The Legal GRC Center for Innovation is a nonprofit institute for the advancement of the concepts and applications of Legal GRC.
 The LGRC Center for Innovation serves as a forum for legal industry leaders to discuss and determine ways to systematize and streamline within the legal industry.
 The membership of the LGRC-CFI is made up of a group of [thought leaders] in the legal, business, IT, and RIM fields.
 They meet in online forums and at periodic conventions and summits to determine best practices for Legal GRC.
 The LGRC-CFI also publishes a blog and several industry-specific white papers regularly.
 The LGRC Center for Innovation addresses legal governance, risk management, and compliance exclusively.

 Institute on Governance

-The Institute on Governance (IOG), although it does not address LGRC exclusively, is a useful resource for knowledge on governance in general, and has collected some significant basics about legal governance online.
+The Institute on Governance (IOG) is a useful resource for knowledge on governance in general, and has collected significant basics about legal governance online.

 The IOG is an independent, Canadian, nonprofit [think tank] founded in 1990 to promote better governance for public benefit.
-Through our research and services we help public organizations and societies realize their objectives by putting good governance into practice.
+Through their research and services, The IOg helps public organizations and societies realize their objectives by putting good governance into practice.